stephane-caron/palimpsest/README.md

 ### Features

 * Prioritizes speed over user-friendliness
-* Returns references to any stored value or sub-dictionaries
+* Returns references to any stored value or sub-dictionary
-* Built for fast inter-process communication with [Python](https://www.python.org/)
 * Built-in support for [Eigen](https://eigen.tuxfamily.org/)
+* Print dictionaries to standard output as [JSON](https://www.json.org/json-en.html)
 * Serialize to and deserialize from [MessagePack](https://msgpack.org/)
-* Print dictionaries to standard output as [JSON](https://www.json.org/json-en.html)
-* Extensible to custom types, as long as they deserialize unambiguously

 ### Non-features

 * Prioritizes speed over user-friendliness
-* Dictionaries are move-only (no copy constructor)
+* Dictionaries are move-only (shallow copies are not available)
 * Array values are mostly limited to Eigen tensors (matrix, quaternion, vector)
-* Shallow and deep copies are not implemented ([PRs welcome](CONTRIBUTING.md))
 * Types need to deserialize unambiguously (positive integers always deserialize to `unsigned`)

 Check out the [alternatives](https://github.com/stephane-caron/palimpsest#see-also) below if any of these design decisions doesn't match your requirements.